 How can I check that my device is ready to connect?

 Even a widely accessible network requires getting third party devices hooked in and transmitting properly.
-This guide (and the associated video here) goes over the basic steps needed to get your device working, as well as some of the common pitfalls we have seen in the process.
+This guide (the associated video here) goes over the basic steps needed to get your device working, as well as some of the common pitfalls we have seen in the process.

 Step 1: Activate your Hologram SIM